Beating a Dead Horse (album): Sunrise Skater Kids

 Sunrise Skater Kids from Baltimore, Maryland was the second fictitious band created by Alonge, and performs the pop punk songs on the album, parodying bands such as All Time Low, Neck Deep, and Chunk!
 No, Captain Chunk!.
 The band performs four of the album's songs: "Love Me Back", "Take it Easycore", "Pop Punk Pizza Party", and "Goodbye Baltimore".
 They performed one song on the album's deluxe reissue, "First World Tragedy".

 The vocals for the band were primarily performed by Varrick Jay of the band Insomniac, although the unclean vocals in "Take it Easycore" were performed by Mike Martenson.
-"Love Me Back" features guest vocals by Cody Carson of the band Set It Off, as well as a guitar solo by Steve Terreberry, a YouTube comedian and musician.
-Lastly, "Pop Punk Pizza Party" features vocals by YouTube musician Dave Days.
+"Love Me Back" features guest vocals by Cody Carson of the band Set It Off, as well as a guitar solo by YouTube comedian and musician Stevie T. Lastly, "Pop Punk Pizza Party" features vocals by YouTube musician Dave Days.

 The band was created in August 2013 and was referenced in Alonge's "Every Pop Punk Vocalist" video.
 Sunrise Skater Kids released one song shortly prior to the album's conception: a demo version of "Pop Punk Pizza Party" featuring vocals by Patty Walters of the band As It Is.

 On November 26, 2015, Sunrise Skater Kids released a rendition of The Twelve Days of Christmas, titled "12 Days of a Pop Punk Christmas".
 The song was released on the deluxe reissue of Fearless Records' compilation album Punk Goes Christmas.
 This is the second song recorded by Alonge that was not featured on Beating a Dead Horse.

 Another song, a pop punk-themed medley titled "All the Old Things" was released on January 29, 2016.
 The same day, an Indiegogo campaign was created for a Sunrise Skater Kids independent album.
 The initial goal was $10,000 for an EP, and the stretch goal for a full album was $20,000.

 On April 1, 2016, Alonge released the full-length Sunrise Skater Kids album, titled Friendville.
 The album features collaborations with JB Brubaker of August Burns Red, Dave Stephens of We Came as Romans, and Patty Walters of As It Is.
 The five Sunrise Skater Kids tracks from Beating a Dead Horse are featured as bonus content on the album.